DorianBD/ArduinoML-kernel/externals/antlr/README.md

 For the IntelliJ IDE, do not forget to right-click on the `antlr4` directory inside the `target` one (obtained after running the ANTLR tool on the g4 grammar) ans select _"mark directory as generated source root"_.
 It will allow IntelliJ to deal with the generated source easily.

+## Extension of the ArduinoML Compiler
+To avoid conflicts with the existing code, we have created a kernel specificaly for the antlr4 complier.
+To build solutions, you have to use the `kernel-jvm-external` module.

 ## The PIN Allocation Generator
 ### Intro